Phillip Island dining options are numerous with many restaurants and cafes offering a wide choice of food - from take-away to fine dining.

 145 Thompson Ave, Cowes

-All the old favourites are on the menu - including fajitas, burritos, ribs.
-Or try the famous chilli con carne - yum!!
+All the old favourites are on the menu - fajitas, burritos, enchiladas, and tacos plus ribs and chilli con carne and the famous Trail Blazer.

-Child friendly, with high chairs available for littlies.
+Sambreros is very family friendly, with high chairs available for toddlers.

 This restaurant is very popular Phillip Island dining destination in summer so make a reservation.
 Be prepared to wait for your meal if they are busy.